cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 GHP's analysis. <!-- TODO: apparently there is no good citation for this foklore, maybe we can explicitly lay it out -->

-Therefore all three hybrid KEMs in this document are IND-CCA when instantiated with cryptographic components that meet the security requirements described above.
+Therefore both hybrid KEMs in this document are IND-CCA when instantiated with cryptographic components that meet the security requirements described above.
 Any changes to the algorithms, including key generation/derivation, are not guaranteed to produce secure results.

 ### Binding analyses

-There are three hybrid KEM frameworks, and two target binding properties, so we need six total analyses.
+There are two hybrid KEM frameworks, and two target binding properties, so we need four total analyses.
 None of these exact results were known; thus the following are new results by the editorial team.
 We include informal justifications here and defer rigorous proofs to a forthcoming paper.